clashofhash/clashofhash/README.md

-Created to get more sparks, maybe someone else can use it The executable is compiled with g++.
+Created to get more sparks, maybe someone else can use it.

+The executable is compiled with g++.

  How to use: